oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The value `self` indicates, that this document is a reference to this same document or vulnerability (also depending on scope).

+> This includes links to documents with the same content but different file format (e.g. advisories as PDF or HTML).

 Summary of the reference (`summary`) of value type `string` with 1 or more characters indicates what this reference refers to.

 URL of reference (`url`) of value type `string` and format `uri` provides the URL for the reference.